top of page

 ResearchGate

-Is currently carrying out his PhD at the Department of Cultural Heritage of the University of Bologna.
+Is currently carrying out his PostDoc at the Department of Cultural Heritage of the University of Bologna.
 His research interest is in dental histology and high-resolution trace element and isotope analyses for the reconstruction of the bio-chronology and early life history of past populations.

 E-mail